kieranb662/Sliders-SwiftUI/README.md

-    let angle: Angle              // The angle of the track let min: Double               // Lower bound of the range let max: Double               // Upper bound of the range let keepThumbInTrack: Bool    // Whether thumbs are constrained to the track extent let trackThickness: Double    // Track thickness in points let tickMarkSpacing: TickMarkSpacing?  // Tick spacing config, or nil let tickValues: [Double]      // Resolved list of tick-mark values let affinityEnabled: Bool     // Whether affinity snapping is on
+    let angle: Angle              // The angle of the track let min: Double               // Lower bound of the range let max: Double               // Upper bound of the range let tickMarkSpacing: TickMarkSpacing?  // Tick spacing config, or nil let tickValues: [Double]      // Resolved list of tick-mark values let affinityEnabled: Bool     // Whether affinity snapping is on